 Not sure why you get so bothered at having to repeat yourself?
 Struggling to stay composed when you do?
 Talking to someone can really help you to handle whatever life throws at you.
 It’s a great way to get your thoughts and feelings out of your head so you can work through them.

-We really recommend you speak to a therapist rather than a friend or family member.
+Speak to a therapist about it.
 Why?
 Because they are trained to help people in situations like yours.
 They can help you to figure out the reasons why you hate having to repeat yourself so much and give tailored advice so that it doesn’t get to you quite so much moving forwards.

 While you may try to work through this yourself, it may be a bigger issue than self-help can address.
 And if it is affecting your mental well-being, relationships, or life in general, it is a significant thing that needs to be resolved.